MuteBardTison/Alfred-Workflows/README.md

   - Use keyword "t"

-    to Change directory (cd) in Terminal to the current opening folder directory in Finder
+    to Change Terminal directory (cd) to the current opening Finder folder directory

-    if none is open, then change to home directory (/Users/XXX)
+    if none of Finder folder is open, then change to home directory (/Users/XXX)

   - Use "t [shell command]" (space after "t")